Chart Color Schemes

 AreaSearch analysis reveals Ceduna recording weaker employment conditions than most comparable areas nationwide

 Ceduna's workforce is balanced across white and blue-collar jobs, with prominent essential services sectors.
-The unemployment rate was 7.7% in June 2025, 3.1% higher than the Rest of SA's rate of 4.6%.
+The unemployment rate was 7.7% in the past year, with an estimated employment growth of 4.8%.

-Employment growth over the past year was estimated at 4.8%.
-As of June 2025, 1,366 residents were employed, with workforce participation at 58.9%, compared to Rest of SA's 54.1%.
-Key industries for employment include health care & social assistance, education & training, and public administration & safety.
-Education & training is particularly strong, with an employment share 1.6 times the regional level.
+As of June 2025, 1,366 residents are employed, with an unemployment rate of 3.1%, higher than Rest of SA's 4.6%.
+Workforce participation is 58.9%, slightly above Rest of SA's 54.1%.
+Key employment sectors include health care & social assistance, education & training, and public administration & safety.
+Education & training has a strong presence, with an employment share 1.6 times the regional level.

-Conversely, agriculture, forestry & fishing has lower representation at 6.5% compared to the regional average of 14.5%.
-Many residents commute elsewhere for work based on Census data.
-In the 12 months prior, employment increased by 4.8%, while unemployment rose by 0.9 percentage points.
-This contrasts with Rest of SA where employment contracted by 1.2% and unemployment rose by 1.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Ceduna's employment mix suggests local growth of approximately 6.1% over five years and 13.1% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, agriculture, forestry & fishing shows lower representation at 6.5% compared to the regional average of 14.5%.
+Many residents may commute elsewhere for work based on Census data.
+In the year ending June 2025, employment increased by 4.8%, while labour force grew by 5.8%, leading to a 0.9 percentage point rise in unemployment.
+This contrasts with Rest of SA's employment contraction of 1.2% and unemployment increase of 1.2 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections vary significantly.
+Applying these projections to Ceduna's employment mix suggests local growth of approximately 6.1% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment